studiozeroseven/epicstar/docs/testing/test-plan.md

 ## Overview

-Comprehensive testing strategy for the GitHub-to-OneDev Sync Service covering unit, integration, and end-to-end tests.
+Comprehensive testing strategy for the epicstar covering unit, integration, and end-to-end tests.

 ## Test Levels